-However, in government procurement, preferential policies for domestic products are often adopted for security purposes or to protect specific industries, and such domestic and foreign discriminatory government procurement is considered to violate the national treatment principle and other obligations.
+However, in government procurement, preferential policies for domestic products are often adopted for security purposes or to protect specific industries, and such domestic and foreign discriminatory government procurement may possibly violate the national treatment principle and other obligations.

-Amid the continued spread of COVID-19, demand for masks and other personal protective equipment, vaccines and other medicines and medical equipment, expanded sharply in 2020.
-In the United States, for example, government procurement budgets of \$4.6 trillion have been reported and procurement of \$4.1 trillion has been contracted by the end of December 2021 to combat COVID-19.
-The United Kingdom spent £9.6 billion on the procurement of personal protective equipment, the procurement of COVID-19 vaccines and securing hospital beds in 2021.
-It is anticipated that the scale of procurement of vaccines and other medicines and medical supplies in each country will be maintained at a high level in 2022, two years after the outbreak of COVID-19.
+Amid the continued spread of COVID-19 in 2020, demand for masks and other personal protective equipment (PPE), vaccines and other medicines and medical equipment, expanded sharply in 2020.
+In the United States, for example, government procurement budgets of \$2.7 trillion have been reported and procurement of \$2.2 trillion was contracted by the end of January 2021 to combat COVID-19.
+The United Kingdom spent £15 billion on the procurement of PPE, and £2.7 billion on the procurement of COVID-19 vaccines in the year 2020.

 While COVID-19 has increased the demand for the government procurement of medicines and medical equipment, there have also been moves to reduce the fair and open government procurement market in order to prioritize the procurement of locally produced medicines and medical equipment.
-In November 2020, the U.S. Government notified the Committee on Government Procurement of a revised proposal to exclude from the scope of the Agreement on Government Procurement the essential medicines and health care products identified by the U.S. Food and Drug Administration (FDA), as well as 227 drugs and 96 medical devices identified as important ingredients thereof.
-Although the notification above was withdrawn in April 2021 due to the change of the U.S.'s government, it is necessary to pay attention to the industrial development and protection policies of each country in the name of measures against COVID-19 in the future.
+In November 2020, the U.S. Government notified the WTO Committee on Government Procurement of a revised proposal to exclude from the scope of the Agreement on Government Procurement the essential medicines and health care products identified by the U.S. Food and Drug Administration (FDA), as well as 227 drugs and 96 medical devices identified as important ingredients thereof.
+The proposal was challenged by several GPA parties in January 2021 and was referred to arbitration in March, but the U.S. subsequently withdrew its notification in April 2021.
+It is necessary to pay attention to the industrial development and protection policies of each country in the name of measures against COVID-19 in the future.